berndoJ/revenge-of-lllattice-writeup/README.md

 Contrary to the theory, this method was not 100% accurate in practice.
 Of the 64 input bit FFs we got from the statistical method, two were not correct.
-These errors were spotted by cross-checking the results with another method we developed, which is based on reverse-engineering the UART recieve logic:
+These errors were spotted by cross-checking the results with another method we developed, which is based on reverse-engineering the UART receive logic:

-In the timeline we observed that eight FFs are used to latch recieved bits from the UART line and store them temporarily:
+In the timeline we observed that eight FFs are used to latch received bits from the UART line and store them temporarily:

 | Latch FF                               | Bit   |